Search the Health Library

 Bridging the Gap

-Additionally, the OWISM in collaboration with the Professional Development Office will be hosting its next session in the “Bridging the Gap” series which has been developed for Women Post Doctoral Students (both in the basic sciences and clinical areas) and Junior Faculty.
+Additionally, the OWISM in collaboration with the Professional Development and Career Office will be hosting its next session in the “Bridging the Gap” series which has been developed for Women Post Doctoral Students (both in the basic sciences and clinical areas) and Junior Faculty.
 Our next session will take place on Thursday, October 6,2011 from noon to 1:00 PM in the School of Medicine West Room located in the Turner Concourse.
 It is entitled “Work Life and Faculty Responsibilities and will be facilitated by a panel of Women Faculty including: Lisa Ishii, Caren Meyers Susan Lehmann and Elizabeth Chen.
 This interactive session will provide important information in regards to balancing early career advancement, and how to navigate the system.
 A light lunch will be served.
 This session is open to all Post Doctoral Students as well as faculty.
 Please reply to the OWISM@jhmi.edu if you plan to attend, and indicate that you are responding to this specific event.

 As you may be aware, I am interested in promoting and acknowledging the work of the women faculty on the OWISM website.
 Please make me aware of any new leadership positions or awards you have received.
 I would like to publicize this!